FreeBSD's builtin DHCP client does not support acquiring an IPv6 address via DHCP.

 dual-dhclient depends on net/isc-dhcp44-client which will also be installed.

-/etc/rc.conf to configure the interface for IPv6 DHCP and router advertisements substituting em0 with your network interface:
+/etc/rc.conf to enable and configure the interface for IPv6 DHCP and router advertisements.
+Substitute em0 with your network interface:

 dhclient_program="/usr/local/sbin/dual-dhclient" ifconfig_em0="DHCP" ifconfig_em0_ipv6="inet6 DHCP accept_rtadv"

-dhclient.conf file that is installed with isc-dhcp44-client is an exact copy of
+/usr/local/etc/dhclient.conf file that is installed with isc-dhcp44-client is a copy of

-dhclient.conf.example.
-The example configuration should not be used when invoking ISC's dhclient on a live system.
+dhclient.conf file should not be used on a live system.

-Reboot and check if the interface acquired both DHCP addresses.
+ifconfig to check if the interface acquired both DHCP IP addresses.